Your comprehensive breast care toolkit

 I-MED Radiology supporting breast cancer treatment

-With breast cancer the most common cancer diagnosed for women in Australia, I-MED Radiology has supported Breast Cancer Trials in recent years throughout Breast Cancer Awareness Month.
-While more people are being diagnosed with breast cancer each year, thanks to improved screening techniques and treatments, less people are dying from the disease.
-Without clinical trials research, such as that conducted by Breast Cancer Trials, this wouldn’t be possible.
+With breast cancer being the most diagnosed cancer for women in Australia, I-MED Radiology has supported Breast Cancer Trials for several years in recognition of Breast Cancer Awareness Month.
+Although more people are being diagnosed with breast cancer each year, advancements in screening techniques and treatments mean that more lives are being saved.
+These advancements are made possible through clinical research like that conducted by Breast Cancer Trials.

-Since 2020, I-MED has donated more than $76,000 to Breast Cancer Trials, supporting their mission to discover new and improved breast cancer treatments.
-In 2023, I-MED will continue this support with a donation of $5 for every mammogram performed throughout Breast Cancer Awareness Month in October to Breast Cancer Trials (projected donation of ~$42,000).
+Since 2020, I-MED has donated close to $120,000 to Breast Cancer Trials, supporting their mission to discover new and improved breast cancer treatments.
+In 2024, I-MED will continue this support with a donation of $5 for every mammogram performed throughout Breast Cancer Awareness Month in October to Breast Cancer Trials.

-If you would like to support Breast Cancer Trials, you can make a direct donation via their website here.
+To support Breast Cancer Trials, you can make a direct donation on their website here.

 Mammography